TDG-Platform/docs/Pairwise_Image_Registration.md

 ```

 ### Known Issues
-You may encounter a limit on the size of the image that can be processed.
-The image must 'fit in memory' and that is dependant on the AWS machine you are running the process on.
-This issue will be resolved in the next update.
+Pairwise Image Registration has been certified for source image strips and mosiacs up to 12 GB in size registered to a reference image of similar size.
+You may encounter a limit on the size of the image that can be processed for Mosiacs larger than 12 GB, because the AWS system may time out.
+If you wish to process an image >12 GB please contact us.

 ### Contact Us
 Tech Owner: [Mike Aschenbeck](#michael.aschenbeck@digitalglobe.com) & Editor:  [Kathleen Johnson](#kathleen.johnsons@digitalglobe.com)